lightbend/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 ## Prerequisites

-To use this quickstart sample, you will need:
+To use this sample, you will need:

 * **Java:** Java 17 or higher
 * **Maven:** [Maven 3.6 or higher](https://maven.apache.org/download.cgi)